ZenithMeetsNadir/clock-popup/README.md

 # Clock-popup

-This is a fun little spontaneous project I've put together in the span of two days.
+This is a fun little spontaneous project I've originally put together in the span of two days.
 It is intended to be a popup window that displays the current time in a fancy whip of motion, telling the time for a brief moment.

+Currently, it has two flavors:

+- A neat popup window that just tells the time (`main` branch)
+- A slightly bigger popup window with the same functionality, with a sleeping derg splayed on top of it (`main-derg` branch - my recommendations here)

 I highly suggest you configure your wm and compositor to leave this window out of any open/close animations, shadows, blur etc. Those effects unfortunatelly get in the way of the promised clean look, which the popup window manages on its own.